gyanmallhi/phone-call-surveillance-using-pocketsphinx-and-node/README.md

 * use http://localhost:3000/upload for uploading files via different interfaces
 * name the json structure as audio or change in the server.js
 * req.files.audio to req.files.new-name

+## CallRecorder – Servo App
+Automatic Phone Call Recorder for Android
+An automatic phone call recorder, records ALL calls your phone gets.
+You can choose to not record some of your contacts, or you can record every call.
+Schedule recording cleanup and mark recordings to never be deleted (by the cleanup schedule).
+It's up to you to determine if this is legal in your jurisdiction.
+Not every phone supports call recording.
+Use it for experimental purpose only.

+## What changes you need to make?
+Replace our local IP with your default server IP address.

+## How it works?
+Once you end a call, the copy of call recording will be saved in your app as well the audio will be sent to the server side for text conversion.
+Once the server converts the audio to text, it will look for predefined keywords from the library.
+One the basis of the keywords found, a score will be generated that will determine if the call is fraudulent or not.
+If the score crosses the threshold value, a mail will be forwarded to your default id, informing you that your account might have been compromised.